mozilla/data-docs/concepts/sql_optimization.md

 ### What are these databases?

-The databases we use are not traditional relation databases like Postgres or MySQL.
+The databases we use are not traditional relational databases like PostgreSQL or MySQL.
 They are distributed SQL engines, where the data is stored separately from the cluster itself.
 They include multiple machines all working together in a coordinated fashion.
 This is why the clusters can get slow when there are lots of competing queries - because the queries are